Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Why this fork ?
 The main project has been published in a rush during the summer 2023.
 The author sent me soon after some prototype boards for feedback at about the same time I started a very heavy working year.
 10 months passed before I found time to dive seriously into the project again (I also had many projects to deal with on my side).
 During these months, I progressively left all social media and consequently lost any contact with the author (some sad consequence but my mental health was the priority).

+But I still had a debt with 2BitWizard.

 To my big surprise, the main branch stayed nearly inactive after the initial commit.
 I've decided to start the project from zero to see if I was able to make the project only with informations provided in the main repository.
 It required too many educated guesses and external help, this why I've decided to make this fork to fill the gaps.
 The project deserves it.

 ## What have been changed compared to the main branch ?